radekzz/wordpress-react-in-theme/README.md

 }
 ```

-We're not building this app and JS file will stay uncompiled.
-To be able to run JSX code in WP, you have to change include type to `babel` in end of the ``functions.php`` file:
+LAST STEP: We're not building this app and JS file will stay uncompiled.
+To be able to run JSX code in WP, you have to change include type to `babel` in end of the `functions.php` file:

 ```
 add_filter('style_loader_tag', 'javascript_to_babel', 10, 2);
 add_filter('script_loader_tag', 'javascript_to_babel', 10, 2);